 Far-End Crosstalk (FEXT)

 As the name suggests it’s the same measurement as above (measuring the effect on one pair to another) but at the other end of the cable from the transmitting device.
 The effect is less than the near-end measurement as it is measured at the far end of the cable.

 This measures the sum of the unwanted signals from pairs on the far end onto a pair on the near end.

 So what are the actual effects of Alien Cross Talk?
-The main symptoms are re-transmissions, which will cause a significant slow downs, these slow downs will be random in nature causing unpredictable results.
-In extreme cases the network equipment will negotiate a slower speed.
+The main symptoms are re-transmissions, which will cause significant slowdowns, these slowdowns will be random in nature causing unpredictable results.
+In extreme cases, the network equipment will negotiate a slower speed.

-The following images show a cable that has been cut to expose the spline and the cables so you can see the actual construction without having to cut open one of your own cables!
-It shows the way that the spline separates the individual pairs.
-The other image shows a bundle of cables and how Alien Cross Talk acts between the individual cables in that bundle.
+The image to the right shows how the integral spline keeps the pairs evenly separated without having to cut open one of your own cables!
+It also shows how Alien Cross Talk acts between the individual cables in a bundle of cables.